Cognitive decline is a scary thought but like most illnesses, the sooner you start to address it, the better your likely outcomes.

 Practical steps you can take to keep your brain healthy as you age

-While the above list of risk factors might be a bit depressing (especially if you can currently tick a few of them), there were numerous positive messages coming out of the conference.
+While the above list of risk factors might be a bit depressing (especially if you can currently tick a few of them as applying to you), there are numerous positive messages coming out of research into cognitive decline as well.

 When you look through this list you will see that many of them are not new (they apply to good health generally) but we now have specific research into the healthy brain to inform these recommendations.

 - Increase your anti-oxidant rich fruit and vegetables (unless you are one of the <5% who eat the recommended 2 serves of fruit and 5-6 serves of vegetables every day).
 Especially important are the blue/purple fruit and vegetables along with orange and yellows…..basically you want to “eat the rainbow” every day if possible.

 - Boost your omega-3 fatty acids (aim for 2-3 serves of fish per week) – those with higher levels show less cognitive decline

 - Keep your red meat intake to no more than 1-2 serves per week

 - Keep dairy to 1-2 serves per day

 - If you enjoy a tipple, keep it to a minimum and make it red wine

 - Keep refined carbohydrates and sugar to a minimum

 - Avoid fried, chared or overly browned foods